jungleking624-cyber/Africa-Travel-Line/README.md

 1. Go to the "Installation & Setup" section of this README for the instructions on how to setup
 2. Setup the frontend (vite react app)
 3. Setup the Node backend (optional - for user authentication)
-4. Setup the Ai agent (Required - run Flask Backend Api)
+4. Setup the Ai agent (Required - run Flask Backend API)
 5. Open the running frontend and start interacting with the agent

 ---